-Winchfield recognises and accepts that it has to play its part in meeting the district housing requirement.
-The actual requirement will emerge from the evolving Local Plan and the village will support its share of appropriate development as set out under our policies.
-In the meantime we have calculated our Housing numbers for Winchfield, as follows:
+Winchfield recognises and accepts that it has to play its part in meeting the District housing requirement.
+The actual requirement will emerge from Hart's evolving Local Plan.
+The eventual adoption of the emerging Local Plan may require a reassesment of the policies set out in this Plan to address the level of growth required.